-The United Kingdom has implemented more than 100 agreements with other States which effectively implement Clause 2 in respect of the United Kingdom and those States.
+A large number of the United Kingdom's bilateral air services agreements with other States effectively implement Clause 2 in respect of the United Kingdom and those States.
 The United Kingdom is always willing to consider holding bilateral discussions with a view to concluding further such agreements covering the profits of international air transport.

 The United Kingdom has operated an Air Passenger Duty (APD) since 1 November 1994.
 The duty is payable in respect of each chargeable passenger departing on a chargeable flight from a United Kingdom airport for both domestic and international destinations.
 The revenues from the duty accrue direct to the United Kingdom Exchequer.
 In 2008, changes to the APD system increased the number of distance bands to four.
 In 2011, to make the tax fairer, the Government announced that the duty would be extended to cover business aviation flights for the first time, effective from 1 April 2013.
-From 1 November 2011, APD on direct long-haul routes from airports in Northern Ireland was cut to the lower short-haul rate, and the Government launched a parallel process to devolve aspects of APD to the Northern Ireland Assembly.
+After power to set long-haul rates was devolved to the Northern Ireland Assembly, APD on direct long-haul routes from airports in Northern Ireland was zero-rated on 1 January 2013.
+On 1 April 2015, long-distance bands C and D were abolished and all long-haul flights consolidated into band B. Additionally, APD was abolished for under 12s, from 1 May 2015, to be extended to under 16s from 1 March 2016.